willduff/mixedreality-enthusiast-guide/docs/headset-connectivity-issues.md

 ## Troubleshooting flowchart

-First time Windows Mixed Reality users should use the [Mixed Reality Portal](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/install-windows-mixed-reality#launch-mixed-reality-portal) for setup.
-If you have trouble with headset connectivity after a successful setup, consult this flowchart for troubleshooting proceedures:
+If you have issues with headset connectivity after initial setup, consult this flowchart for troubleshooting proceedures:

 ![Connect your headset/check your USB cable](images/hmd-connectivity2.jpg)